yellingintothefan/gel/README.md

 # gel

-Gel (Graphical Emulation Layer) is a N64 object software renderer with a 512 line limit.
+Gel (Graphical Emulation Layer) is a N64 object software renderer in 512 lines.

     make; ./gel